-This activity has been planned and implemented in the accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of University of California, San Diego School of Medicine and Gaffney Events.
-The University of California, San Diego School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of University of California San Diego School of Medicine and Gaffney Events Educational Trust.
+The University of California San Diego School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 PHYSICIAN CONTINUING EDUCATION

-The University of California, San Diego School of Medicine designates this live activity for a maximum of 13.50 AMA PRA Category 1 Credits™.
+The University of California San Diego School of Medicine designates this live activity for a maximum of 13.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CREDIT FOR NURSES